scrabbletank/farhome-rules/rulesdoc.md

 A small, portable Alembic for potion making.
 When making an Apothecary roll you may reroll 1 die.

 #### Ammunition
 A standard quiver can hold 25 arrows or bolts.
-Arrows add 1 wound die to the attack, while bolts only deal the base crossbow damage.
+Arrows add 0/1 in damage, while bolts only deal the base crossbow damage.

 #### Antidote
 A vial of antidote used to treat common poisons.
 You may spend 2 AP to drink the antidote, curing Poison.
 This does not work against Poisons of level 2 or higher.